balchua/humpback/README.md

 ## Abrupt shutdown

-The pod-runner will react to SIGTERM, SIGQUIT, SIGKILL and SIGHUP.
+The pod runner will react to SIGTERM, SIGQUIT, SIGKILL and SIGHUP.
-Thes os signals will force pod-runner to delete the pod.
+Thes os signals will force humpback to delete the pod.
 Signalling to terminate the "Job".
 This is to avoid excessive "completed" or "failed" pods in the cluster, relieving potential cluster space pressure.

 ## Cleanup